Alex98329/cognitive_map/README.md

 - Requires **OpenAI API key** for GPT-4o / Vision.
 - Ensure consistent file paths and `outputs/` folder structure.
 - Tested with Python 3.10 and NVIDIA GPU.
+- For reproducibility of the AAAI-26 submission, please refer to Release v1.0.
 ---

 ## 📜 License